A distributed ad-hoc mesh sensor network to promote accessible STEM education and accelerate research

 Evolution of PCB prototype

 While an individual Smart Cookie can act as a standalone data collection tool, multiple Smart Cookies within close proximity of each other self-organize to form a decentralized, distributed sensing mesh network.
-When powered on, each Smart Cookie activates a local WiFi network which, when accessed by a tablet or computer, displays a dashboard interface that allows users to visualize realtime telemetry and data analytics from all Smart Cookies.
+When powered on, each Smart Cookie activates

 A low-cost Android tablet running an early web app prototype embedded in the sensor network